Theater Costume Resources Guide for Volunteer Costumers

 • THREDUP online resale clothing store that’s extremely useful for costuming on a budget.
 Large selection.
 Budget-friendly.
 “Shop Similar” feature makes it much easier to find matching or coordinated pieces—especially helpful when building ensemble costumes.

-• POSHMARK is a useful source for finished garments that can be adapted into costumes, often at a lower cost than purchasing fabric.
+• POSHMARKis a useful source for finished garments that can be adapted into costumes, often at a lower cost than purchasing fabric.
 For example, when sourcing pieces for Aladdin, traditional Indian clothing can be found by searching terms such as Lehenga, Anarkali, Salwar, Kurta, or Kameez.
 These resale garments offer rich fabrics, detail, and structure that work well for stage use.

-• ETSY (SEWING PATTERNS) is where I go for simple patterns that I use mostly for my ensemble costumes.
+• ETSY (SEWING PATTERNS)is where I go for simple patterns that I use mostly for my ensemble costumes.
 Click here to see my favorite patterns

-• PDF PRINTING When I need a pattern(s) printed on a large sheet of paper (AO), I go to PDF Printing.
+• PDF PLOTTING When I need a pattern(s) printed on a large sheet of paper (AO), I go to PDF Printing.
 I’m happy with their prices, shipping time, and paper quality.
 Patterns arrive in a cardboard shipping tube.

 • ULTIMATE PAPER MACHE When I need to create animal heads or large character pieces, this is where I start.
 These are the patterns I use as the base structure before adding fabric, paint, and details—a great resource for shows like The Lion King JR or Seussical.